Ashwin-T/Fetch-Backend-Internship-Challenge/README.md

 This document provides documentation for the Points Management API, a Node.js/Express application that handles point transactions and balance management for multiple payers.

+This API is written in JavaScript and uses the Express framework for routing and handling HTTP requests.

 ## Table of Contents
 - [Setup](#setup)
 - [API Endpoints](#api-endpoints)